Skip to Main Content

 Statin Side Effects: Increased Risk For Diabetes

-The Finland study begs us to ask the question: Why in the world are we prescribing a drug for high cholesterol, a risk factor for heart disease, that increases our risk for diabetes, another risk factor for heart disease?
+This data begs the question: Why are we prescribing a drug for high cholesterol, a risk factor for heart disease, that increases the risk of diabetes—another risk factor for heart disease?

-Second, talk to your doctor about how you might be able to lower your statin dose so that you decrease your risk of developing diabetes over the long haul.
-By adding two servings of Step One Foods to your daily regimen you could see the same or better cholesterol results with a lower medication dose.
+2. Talk to your doctor about reducing your statin dose.
+Research shows that lower doses are associated with a lower risk of developing diabetes.
+By adding two servings of Step One Foods to your daily routine, you may be able to achieve similar or even better cholesterol-lowering effects with a lower statin dose.

 Read the other blogs in this four part series: